-Cost for the fried chicken sandwich: $14.
-Order online for pickup or from Caviar, GrubHub, DoorDash, Uber Eats, or Postmates for delivery.
+Cost: $14.
+Order online for pickup or from Caviar, GrubHub, DoorDash, or Postmates for delivery.

 Cost for a sandwich: $17 to $20.
 Orders must be placed at the front door of the deli.

 Celebrate a special occasion, or just the fact that you showered and put on clean sweats, with caviar service from this swanky Nob Hill spot known for its refined menu of Italian dishes.
-Offered in partnership with The Caviar Co., the service includes a smoked sturgeon omelette, whipped creme fraiche and chives, and your choice of either 1oz. of Royal White Sturgeon or 1oz. of Golden Osetra.
-And because man and woman cannot live on caviar alone (or probably can’t afford to anyway), Acquerello is also offering a four-course prix fixe menu, prepared fresh and meant to be heated up and enjoyed that day ($75 per person), a curated cheese selection ($37.50 pre person), and a dessert trio ($30 per person).
-Everything can be ordered at any time and picked up Tuesday through Saturday from 4pm to 6pm.
+Offered in partnership with The Caviar Co., the service includes a flight of three Acquerello private label caviars (1 ounce of Royal White Sturgeon, 1 ounce of Golden Osetra, and 1 ounce Salmon Roe served with crème fraîche, brioche toast, and buckwheat blinis).
+And because man and woman cannot live on caviar alone (or probably can’t afford to anyway), Acquerello is also offering a four-course prix fixe menu, prepared fresh and meant to be heated up and enjoyed that day ($80 per person), a curated cheese selection ($40), and a dessert trio ($45).
+Everything can be ordered at any time and picked up Wednesday through Saturday from 4 pm to 6 pm.

-With the temporary closure of Saison and Angler, the team pivoted to a to-go barbecue concept that takes advantage of Angler’s heart and live fire.
+With the temporary closure of Angler, the team pivoted to a to-go barbecue concept that takes advantage of Angler’s heart and live fire.
 The entire menu is making us drool, but right now some pastrami brisket (offered by the 1/2 pound and 1 pound) sounds extra comforting.
-The menu also includes whole smoked chicken, spice rubbed pork ribs, a pastrami sandwich on rye, buttermilk biscuits with honey butter, orecchiette mac & cheese, and a embered caramel frosty that you do not want to skip.
+The menu also includes a smoked pork belly cubano, buttermilk biscuits with honey butter, orecchiette mac & cheese, and a embered caramel frosty that you do not want to skip.
 Don’t want to choose?
 Get a family meal for two or four, and add some bottled cocktails while you’re at it.
-Available from 3pm to 8pm, Tuesday through Saturday.
+Available from 12 pm to 8 pm/9pm, Tuesday through Saturday.